 - Weight loss

 If these symptoms continue for more than 24-48 hours, you should introduce a more digestible cat food.
 If symptoms such as diarrhea and vomiting persist for over 24 hours, you should contact your vet.

 Look for labels that contain chicken, lamb, rabbit, pig’s heart, pig’s liver, etc., at the top of the ingredients list instead of meat meal or by-products.
 Studies have shown that muscle meats and organs are highly digestible forms of protein for cats.

 Is Meat Meal Digestible for My Cat?

 If you see meat meal written on the ingredients label, this means that the protein has been rendered.
 Rendering involves heating the animal flesh to a very high temperature to remove excess moisture and fat, thereby creating a concentrated protein form.

-The evidence is sparse, so we can’t be sure if the rendering process negatively impacts any other amino acids.
+The evidence is sparse, so we can’t be sure if the rendering process negatively impacts amino acids.
 However, some scientists believe many more amino acids will be affected.
 Also, meat and bone meal should be avoided because high levels of bone can prevent the absorption of amino acids.

 The other issue with meat meal is that it doesn’t specify which animal(s) the meat has come from.
 Meat meal could contain the meat of many different mammals, not just chickens, cattle, sheep, pigs, and goats.